 What you can use Hotjar for

-This happens with a set of tools that coexist within Hotjar’s dashboard, including:
+This happens with a set of tools that coexist within Hotjar, including:

-Polls → on-page surveys (which we call ‘Polls’) help you collect feedback from your visitors and discover what they think about your products, brand, and website experience.
+Surveys → on-page surveys help you collect feedback from your visitors and discover what they think about your products, brand, and website experience.

-Incoming Feedback → a feedback widget that can be installed on any page of your website, giving users the chance to leave comments without being actively prompted.
+Feedback → a widget that can be installed on any page of your website, giving users the chance to leave comments without being actively prompted.

 How to use Google Analytics and Hotjar to grow your business